Starbucks VIA Review

 If you're going on an adventure that doesn't allow space or weight for luxuries but can't fathom starting the day without caffeine, packets of instant coffee might just be the ticket.
 Instant coffee, in general, isn't known for being particularly delicious, but Starbucks VIA is pretty darn decent.
+Though we found First Ascent to be considerably better.

 Starbucks says that VIA retains a smooth, quality flavor despite being instant — and we found that this isn't a total fabrication!
 The flavor certainly does not compare to freshly brewed coffee by literally any other means, but the taste-to-weight ratio of these tiny packets is excellent.
 If your only choice is no coffee or instant, this will do.